heiqs/MemDefender/README.md

 To use the repository, a config file is needed.
-It should be placed in the path of the running script of LiveObjectMonitoring.
+It should be placed under the lib directory of the script or application which uses LiveObjectMonitoring (LOM).

-For example, it works for Mohammad like following:

 --Parent dir
   	|